dmjohnsson23/micdrop-ruby/README.md

 > **Note:**
 >
 > This is a re-implementation in Ruby of my [previous attempt](https://github.com/dmjohnsson23/micdrop) at this concept in Python.
 Ruby provides a far superior syntax for this concept than Python.
-The Python version, however, it far more feature-complete, whereas this version is still in early development.
+This version does not yet have the full feature set of the Python version, but is still quite usable.

 ## Terminology